junolouise/bookmark_manager/README.md

 This week, you will build a web app that stores web bookmarks in a database.

+## How to use SQL queries
+1. Connect to SQL
+2. Create the database using the psql command CREATE DATABASE bookmark_manager
+3. Connect to the database using the pqsl command \c bookmark_manager;

 ## Learning objectives

 #### Primary goal